D4-project/d4-website/_posts/2019-09-25-maltrail-integration.md

 ping -c 1 136.161.101.53
 {% endhighlight %}

-and check in maltrail web interface that you get an event.
+and check in Maltrail web interface that you get an event.

-For more fun, you can use the web browser proxied by the VM, browse some legit news website and check out maltrail interface ;)
+For additional fun, you can use the web browser proxied by the VM, browse some 'legit' news website and check out maltrail output ;)

 ![img](/assets/images/maltrail_web.png "Adding Maltrail Queue")